kkannappan/edx-documentation/en_us/course_authors/source/cohorts/cohorted_courseware.rst

 .. note:: If some content in the current course section is visible only to particular groups, you see a note in the sidebar indicating this.

-.. _View course as a content group
+.. _View Course as a Content Group

 *********************************************
 Preview Course as a Member of a Content Group